hugonugraM/DataProcesses_Group17/README.md

 + Does exist a correlation between the life expectancy and the happiness of a country?
 + Is there any relation between a country's economic strength(gdp) and its citizens likelihood of committing suicide?
++ Is there any correlation between freedom and trust for a government in a specific country, and are these features related with the happiness in that country?"

 # Datasets